Postage stamps and postal history of the Cape of Good Hope: The first triangular stamps

 Stamps were first issued by the colony on 1 September 1853.
 The two stamps that were issued were a one penny in brick-red and a four pence in blue.
 The unusual shape of the stamps was probably inspired by the large triangular obliterator used by the Cape Revenue Department from 1839.
 The stamps were printed by Messrs Perkins, Bacon & Co in London.
 The original die for these stamps was cut by William Humphrys, an engraver employed by Perkins Bacon.
 Sheets of a special handmade paper, measuring 282 mm by 536 mm, were used to print 240 stamps per sheet.
-The stamps were issued imperforate.
+The stamps were issued imperforate, like the early British stamps, meaning that postmasters had to use scissors or a knife to separate them.
 The rate of postage within the colony was 4d for a half ounce letter and 1d for a newspaper.

 On 18 February 1858 two new values became available: a six pence and a one shilling.
 The six pence rate was for payment of half ounce letters to Great Britain and the one shilling rate was for postage to some foreign countries.
-On 15 September 1860 the rate for local letters in Cape Town was reduced to 1d.
+On 15 September 1860 the rate for local letters in Cape Town was reduced to one penny.
 A similar reduction was made in Port Elizabeth on 1 May 1861.

 On 1 April 1863 the rate to Great Britain was increased to one shilling, if sent by mail packet, and reduced to four pence, if sent by private vessels.

 The triangular stamps were demonetised on 1 October 1900.

 The so-called Wood-Blocks

 Due to a shortage of one penny and four pence stamps, a local printer, Messrs.
-Saul Solomon & Co., was employed to provide a supply of one penny and four pence stamps, and these were issued in February 1861.
+Saul Solomon & Co., was employed to provide a supply of 125,102 one penny and 113,256 four pence stamps, and these were issued in February 1861.
 It was then discovered that a consignment of stamps from London had already arrived, on 5 May 1860, although the bills of lading had gone astray.
 A year later the cases with the stamps from London were claimed.

-Despite the popular nickname, the stamps were in fact engraved on steel.
+Despite the popular nickname, the stamps were in fact engraved on steel by C.J Roberts.
 Each stamp was individually cut into a single piece of metal (known as a cliche) so there are many slight variations.
 64 cliches were then glued to wooden blocks for printing.
 Two were accidentally placed into the wrong set, resulting in one colour error per sheet of 64 - a blue penny stamp and a red four pence stamp - which have always been highly prized rarities.